 Why I Chose CreateSpace to Print My Paperback

 Yvonne M. Feltman owns a successful pet sitting company in Austin, Texas called Custom Critter Sitters and aspires to be a New York Times Bestselling Author.
 In this article, she talks about her experience using CreateSpace (now known as KDP Print) to create her latest nonfiction, Your Pets Are Fine… and Other Lies.
 If you’re currently comparing the different print on demand services out there, this might just help you choose!

 As a first-time self-published author, the decisions I had to make after I finished writing the chapters of my novel seemed daunting.
-Navigating the sometimes murky waters of ISBNs, copyright, font decisions, beta readers, editing, cover design, and all the seemingly endless details during the process was not easy.
+Navigating the sometimes murky waters of ISBNs, copyright, font decisions, beta readers, book editing services, cover design, and all the seemingly endless details during the process was not easy.
 Only determined authors will get to the finish line and have the privilege of saying “I published a book.”
 Luckily, the internet is full of amazing resources for new authors, including tools like Reedsy, where I was able to find a highly experienced editor — Adam O'Brien — to help me perfect my story.